Lakendary/devblog/src/pages/100-days-of-code-r1d22-28/index.md

 ### In conclusion

+There will be frustrating weeks.
+There will be times when I want to give up.
+There are times when I'm not in the mood.
+Honestly, if I didn't commit to this challenge publicly, I probably wouldn't have made a post.
+But I have to it.
+I have to make it all the way through to blog post number 15.
+Hopefully there will be better weeks.

 For more detail on how I did each day, check out my [100 Days of Code Log](https://github.com/Lakendary/100-days-of-code/blob/master/log.md) on Github.
 [Follow me](https://twitter.com/lkn_ant) on Twitter for all my 100 Days Of Code tweets.

 Until next time.
 Thanks for reading.